-- (i) takes unfair advantage of the distinctive character or the reputation of the complainant's mark; or - (ii) unjustifiably impairs the distinctive character or the reputation of the complainant's mark, or - (iii) creates an impermissible likelihood of confusion with the complainant's mark.
+(i) takes unfair advantage of the distinctive character or the reputation of the complainant's mark; or

+(ii) unjustifiably impairs the distinctive character or the reputation of the complainant's mark, or

+(iii) creates an impermissible likelihood of confusion with the complainant's mark.

-In other words, it is not sufficient to show that the registry operator is on notice of possible trademark infringement through registrations in the gTLD.
-The registry operator is not liable under the PDDRP solely because: (i) infringing names are in its registry; or (iii) the registry operator knows that infringing names are in its registry; or (iii) the registry operator did not monitor the registrations within its registry.
+In other words, it wouldis not be enoughsufficient to show that the registry operator wasis on notice of possible trademark infringement through registrations in the gTLD.-The registry operator is not liable under the PDDRP solely because: (i) infringing names are in its registry; or (ii) the registry operator knows that infringing names are in its registry; or (iii) the registry operator did not monitor the registrations within its registry.

-A registry operator is not liable under the PDDRP for any domain name registration that: (i) is registered by a person or entity that is unaffiliated with the registry operator; (ii) is registered without the direct or indirect encouragement, inducement, initiation or direction of any person or entity affiliated with the registry operator; and (iii) provides no direct or indirect benefit to the registry operator other than the typical registration fee (which may include other fees collected incidental to the registration process for value added services such enhanced registration security).
+A registry operator is not liable under the PDDRP for any domain name registration that: (i) is registered by a person or entity that is unaffiliated with the registry operator; (ii) is registered without the direct or indirect encouragement, inducement, initiation or direction of any person or entity affiliated with the registry operator; and (iii) provides no direct or indirect benefit to the registry operator other than the typical registration fee.